PostHog/posthog.com/contents/tutorials/remix-surveys.md

 import ImgSurveyTemplatesLight from '../images/tutorials/remix-surveys/survey-templates-light.png' import ImgSurveyTemplatesDark from '../images/tutorials/remix-surveys/survey-templates-dark.png'

 [Surveys](/docs/surveys) are a great way to get feedback from your users.
-In this guide, we show you how to add a survey to your Astro app.
+In this guide, we show you how to add a survey to your Remix app.

 We'll create a basic Remix app, add PostHog, create a survey, and then show you how to display the survey in the app and get responses.